SeanGibbons42/CAD-Companion/README.md

 At the heart of the CAD companion lies an arduino-101 microcontroller, complete with a 6-axis IMU and BLE hardware.
 All you have to do is download an extension for your favorite CAD software, connect the cube, and get CADing.

 ## Where can I get one?
+CAD Companion is 100% open source!
+We'll post STL files for 3d printing here once we finalize the design, along with the software.

+## About the Project
+This project started as a design project for an engineering class.